 Altitude sickness may be of three different types, which include

-AMS i.e. Acute Mountain Sickness constitutes the mildest form of the altitude sickness problem.
-In this case, trekkers may experience hangover type of feeling and suffer from headache, dizziness, nausea and muscular aches.
+AMS, i.e., Acute Mountain Sickness, constitutes the mildest form of the altitude sickness problem.
+In this case, trekkers may experience a hangover type of feeling and suffer from headaches, dizziness, nausea, and muscular aches.

-HAPE i.e. High Altitude Pulmonary Edema involves the formation of fluid within lungs, which may be of dangerous and life threatening for trekkers.
+HAPE, i.e., High Altitude Pulmonary Edema, involves the formation of fluid within the lungs, which may be dangerous and life-threatening for trekkers.

-HACE i.e. High Altitude Cerebral Edema involves the most severe type of altitude sickness and takes place whenever there is fluid in human brain.
-It is of most life threatening and you require an immediate medical attention from the doctor.
+HACE, i.e., High Altitude Cerebral Edema, involves the most severe type of altitude sickness and takes place whenever there is fluid in the human brain.
+It is most life-threatening, and you require immediate medical attention from the doctor.

 How to prevent high altitude sickness in Trekking in Nepal

-Most of the times, trekkers may suffer from high altitude sickness while they go for trekking in Nepal.
-One can avoid this problem by taking some simple and easy steps, which include the following
+Most of the time, trekkers may suffer from high altitude sickness while trekking in Nepal.
+However, one can avoid this problem by taking some simple and easy steps, including the following.

 Drink 5 Liters of Water in a Day

-Drinking approximately 5 liters of water in a day is the simplest possible way to avoid the problem of high altitude sickness.
-This is easy at low elevations when the temperature is high, while becomes burdensome when the temperature goes down and individuals perspire less.
-After having a few liters of water, one can feel as properly hydrated but as the body does extra work with less amount of oxygen, it needs more water.
-Hence, without any exception, you should essentially force down to consume 5 liters of water in a day.
+Drinking approximately 5 liters of water in a day is the simplest possible way to avoid high altitude sickness.
+This hiking is accessible at low elevations when the temperature is high, while it becomes burdensome when the temperature goes down, and individuals perspire less.
+After having a few liters of water, one can feel adequately hydrated, but as the body does extra work with less oxygen, it needs more water.
+Hence, you should essentially force down to consume 5 liters of water in a day without any exception.

 Strictly Avoid Huge Elevation Gains in a Single Day

-High altitude trekkers should avoid big elevation gains in a single day i.e. not more than 1,500 vertical feet.
-Most of the individuals have a common misconception associated with high altitude trekking is that physical condition judges the ability of one’s body to fend off the problem of altitude sickness.
+High altitude trekkers should avoid significant elevation gains in a single day, i.e., not more than 1,500 vertical feet.
+Unfortunately, most individuals have a common misconception associated with high altitude trekking because physical condition judges the ability of one's body to fend off the problem of altitude sickness.

-Because of this, most of the people in good shape or good physical fitness overlook the rules related to acclimatization as well as move too much high at the fastest possible speed and thereby, face problems.
-Hence, the itinerary designed by our Himalayan Asia Trek factor altitude gains and a few hiking days consequently to end up at relatively early.
-We always recommend you to embrace your pace, rest the legs and stay hydrated regularly.
+Because of this, most people in good shape or good physical fitness overlook the rules related to acclimatization and move too high at the fastest possible speed and thereby face problems.
+Hence, the itinerary designed by our Himalayan Asia Trek factor altitude gains and a few hiking days consequently end up relatively early.
+Therefore, we always recommend you embrace your pace, rest the legs, and stay hydrated regularly.

 Sleep Low to Climb High

-You may acclimatize in a better way if you opt to expose yourself to high altitudes but return to low altitude for sleep.
-Once you setup your camp, you should scramble up to a nearby hill, scope out from the scenery and head yourself downward to have rest during the nighttime.
+You may acclimatize in a better way if you opt to expose yourself to high altitudes but return to low height for sleep.
+Once you set up your camp, you should scramble up to a nearby hill, scope out from the scenery, and head yourself downward to have rest during the nighttime.

-When you get a rest day, you may grab the opportunity for hiking to higher elevations and return to hundred vertical feet.
-At high altitudes i.e. at about 10,000 feet or higher, this rule becomes very much essential.
-This is because; your body learns to cope up with considerably less amount of oxygen.
+When you get a rest day, you may grab the opportunity to hike to higher elevations and return to hundred vertical feet.
+At high altitudes, i.e., at about 10,000 feet or higher, this rule becomes essential.
+This thing will happen because; your body learns to cope up with considerably less amount of oxygen.

 Eat Healthy and Maintain Your Carbohydrate Levels

-Your body does more work than normally you do.
-Thus, you should make sure to stay nourished and intake huge carbohydrate levels.
-The best thing is that we provide you with necessary snacks, including chocolates, nuts and other essential nutritious foods to keep trekkers nourished while trekking at heights.
+Your body does more work than you usually do.
+Thus, you should make sure to stay nourished and intake massive carbohydrate levels.
+The best thing is that we provide you with necessary snacks, including chocolates, nuts, and other essential nutritious foods to keep trekkers nourished while trekking at heights.

 Take Altitude Sickness Medicine in Advance

-You should make sure taking altitude sickness medicine in advance to control with your symptoms.
-You should consult with the doctor before its use.
+You should make sure to take altitude sickness medicine in advance to control your symptoms.
+In addition, you should consult with the doctor before its use.

 - Ibuprofen to treat symptoms related to mild altitude sickness, which include nausea and headaches.

-- Diamox or Acetazolamine acts a respiratory stimulant to help in metabolizing higher amount of oxygen in the human body, particularly during the nighttime.
-It accelerates the acclimatization process and acts as a prophylactic, especially by making unavoidably big ascents.
+- Diamox or Acetazolamide acts as a respiratory stimulant to help in metabolizing a higher amount of oxygen in the human body, particularly during the nighttime.
+It accelerates the acclimatization process and acts as a prophylactic, especially by making unavoidably significant ascents.